Notion (productivity software): History

-Notion Labs, Inc. was created as a startup in San Francisco, California, founded in 2013 by Ivan Zhao, Chris Prucha, Jessica Lam, Simon Last, and Toby Schachman.
+Notion Labs, Inc. was created as a startup in San Francisco, California, founded in 2013 by Ivan Zhao, Akshay Kothari, Chris Prucha, Jessica Lam, Simon Last, and Toby Schachman.
+It was funded by an initial seed round of around $2 million.
+The company encountered financial challenges during early development of the app.
+Notion 1.0 released in August 2016, which was quickly adopted by tech enthusiasts.

-In August 2016, Notion 1.0 was released, followed by Notion 2.0 in March 2018.
+In March 2018, Notion 2.0 was released.
 At that point, the company had fewer than 10 employees.

 In September 2019, the company announced it had reached 1 million users.

-In January 2020, Notion received $50 million in investments from Index Ventures and others.
-It was valued at two billion dollars later that year.
+In January 2020, Notion raised $50 million from Index Ventures and others, valuing the company at $2 billion.
+In May of that same year, the company announced that users on its free plan will be able to create unlimited "blocks," where they were previously restricted to 1,000 before needing to pay for premium.

-In October 2021, a new round of funding led by Coatue Management and Sequoia Capital helped Notion raise $275 million.
+Notion acquired an India-based startup, Automate.io, which develops integrations between a variety of services in September 2021.
+A month later in October, in a round of funding led by Coatue Management and Sequoia Capital, Notion raised $275 million.
 The investment valued Notion at $10 billion, and the company had 20 million users.

-In February 2023, Notion released the "Notion AI" service that can be used on the workspace, and later added an AI feature allowing users to query an AI chatbot, and receive answers based on information stored in their workspace.
+Notion acquired Cron, a calendar app, on June 9, 2022, which Notion later developed into Notion Calendar.
+Notion Calendar, launched on January 17, 2024, was its first standalone app and offered greater integration with Notion and a scheduling tool similar to Calendly.

-In September 2024, the company announced it had reached 100 million users.
+In February 2023, Notion released the "Notion AI" chatbot service that can be used on the workspace.